kaazing/bower-maven-plugin/README.md

 # Kaazing bower-dependency-maven-plugin

-Plugin to handle bower dependencies in Maven,
+Plugin to handle bower dependencies in Maven

 Usage to unpack dependencies into target/bower-dependencies
 ```